EoinDavey/Setanta/README.md

 ## Stair Setanta

 D'fhorbair mé Setanta mar chuid de mo tionscadal an bliana deiridh ar Ollscoil Mhá Nuad.
-Beidh mo tráchtas le fheiceail níos deanaí sa bhliain.
+Tá mo thráchtas le fheiceáil [anseo](https://github.com/EoinDavey/Setanta-site/raw/master/notes/out/final-report.pdf).

 Rinne mé Setanta mar thug mé faoi deara go raibh beagnach gach teanga ríomhchláruchain forbartha as Béarla.
-Theastaigh uaim tenga ríomchláruchain a cruthú a bhí go hiomlan as Gaeilge ar feadh chúpla cúis.
+Theastaigh uaim teanga ríomchlárucháin a cruthú a bhí go hiomlán as Gaeilge ar feadh chúpla cúis.

-- Chun doras a oscailt do dhaoine chun foghlaim conas a ríomchlárú trí mhéan na Gaeilge.
+- Chun doras a oscailt do dhaoine chun conas a ríomhchlárú a fhoghlaim trí mheán na Gaeilge.
-- Chun an nasc idir Béarla agus na gnáth-teanga ríomhchláruchain a taiscéaladh.
+- Chun an nasc idir Béarla agus na gnáth-theanga ríomhchláruchain a taiscéaladh.
 B'fhéidir go bhfuil naisc ann nach bhfuil soiléir.
 - Chun feabhas a chur ar mo chuid Gaeilge.
-Ní cainteoir dúchais mé, thóg me an deis seo chun mo Gaeilge a cleactadh, agus a neartú.
+Ní cainteoir dúchais mé, thóg mé an deis seo chun mo Gaeilge a cleachtadh, agus a neartú.

 ## *History of Setanta*

 *I developed Setanta as part of my final year project at Maynooth University.
-My thesis will be available to see later in the year.*
+My thesis can be seen [here](https://github.com/EoinDavey/Setanta-site/raw/master/notes/out/final-report.pdf).*

 *I made Setanta because I noticed that nearly all programming languages were developed in English.
 I wanted to create a programming language that was entirely in Irish for a few reasons.*

 - *To open a door for people to learn how to program through Irish.*
 - *To explore the connection between English and the usual programming languages.
 Maybe there are connections that are not very obvious.*
 - *To improve my own Irish.
-I'm not a native speaker, I took this opportunity to practice and strengthen, my Irish.*
+I'm not a native speaker, I took this opportunity to practice and strengthen my Irish.*